Solidialogues x Goethe-Institut

 Applying a similar approach to the one we used with our own community event, dialogues.one, we customised and implemented all the necessary technology for production and communications, created the branding for the event, and onboarded everybody to the dialogue methodology.

-The result: new lines of research to find potential solutions to bridge polarisation
+The result: new lines of research to address and bridge polarisation

-After the event, we conducted a data analysis to find the underlying topics in the exchanges with the aim of detecting new potential lines of work between the network and other like-minded institutions.
-As a first harvest, Goethe-Institut and Arbeit im Europa continue expanding the scope of the project and many community members activated by Solidialogues are actively collaborating.
+After the event, we analyzed the data to identify underlying themes in the exchanges, aiming to uncover new potential avenues for collaboration between the network and like-minded institutions.
+As an initial outcome, the Goethe-Institut and Arbeit im Europa are continuing to expand the project's scope, while many community members engaged through Solidialogues are now actively collaborating.